markfijneman/aflnet-opcua/README.md

 allows to read from the input folder the messages to send to *my_program* and interprets the messages received from the program as *response codes*

+# Important Notes

+The extension saves the labels into the "key" field.
+If you want to show the label, you need to change "key" to "label".
+Also, .dot files don't like spaces (" ") at the end of a label, so try to get rid of them.

 # Licences

 AFLNet is licensed under [Apache License, Version 2.0](https://www.apache.org/licenses/LICENSE-2.0).